 2. Prepare Yourself

-Now is the time to put on safety goggles, gloves, and a hard hat to protect your head.
-You may want to try ear defenders if you have a gas-powered saw, as they can be a little noisy.
+With the area clear, put on safety goggles, gloves, and a hard hat to protect you from falling debris.
+You might also want to wear ear defenders if you have a gas-powered saw, as they can be loud during use.

 3. Plan Your Cuts